mirelesadan/4denoise/README.md

 ## 2.2.
 Processing of Experimental Nanobeam 4D-STEM Data (`exp_MoS2_MoSe2_processing.ipynb`) [Jupyter Notebook]

+In this notebook, we load the experimental data presented in _"**Strain Mapping of Three-dimensionally Structured Two-dimensional Materials**"_, show methods for visualizing and processing it, and enable 3D reconstruction followed by strain mapping and strain correction using tilt information.
+The notebook details each step carefully and contains multiple notes to guide the user.

 ## 2.3.
 BRIGHT MATLAB GUI: 3D Strain & Topography Viewer (`gui.m`) [MATLAB Script]